speedfuns/botw/MasterSwordAndDungeons.md

 Climb the mountain and perform a stasis launch to the last pillar before the Rito Village entrance.

 Grab the Sledgehammer in the pillar right before entering the village.
-> Skip this if you chose not to kill the Stone Talus.
+> Optional: Grab two **Hearty Salmons** from the pond, this will make Wasteland much easier to survive.

 Perform a Rocket Launch directly to the Elder.
-> Optional: Grab two **Hearty Salmons** from the pond before doing the launch, this will make Wasteland much easier to survive.

 ### Rito Village

-Vah'Medoh cutscene
+Activate the Vah'Medoh cutscene.

 Talk to the Elder, then talk to Saki for Revali's memory cutscene.

 Enter Akh Va'quot and complete **Windmills**. `(11/24)`

+Go the Rito Shop and buy **4 Sunshrooms** and at least a bundle of **5 Arrows**.

-Fly to Sha Warvo shrine and complete **Path of Hidden Winds**. `(12/24)`
+Launch to the Sha Warvo shrine and complete **Path of Hidden Winds**. `(12/24)`

 Enter the Flight Range and pick up the 10 arrows on the counter.

-Cook the 3 **Spicy Peppers**
+Cook the 4 **Sunshrooms** and eat the resulting meal.
-> Optional: Also cook the **Hearty Salmons** now if you got them.
+> Optional: Cook now the **Hearty Salmons** if you got them.

 Talk to Teba and complete the shooting minigame.

-Grab the **Falcon Bow**, eat Lvl.
-1 Cold Resistance food and talk to Teba again.
+Grab the **Falcon Bow** from the Chest and talk to Teba again to start the Medoh fight.

 ### Divine Beast Vah'Medoh

 Defeat the Divine Beast by shooting bomb arrows to the laser guns.
-Make sure to not fail any shot or you will have to take an extra 5 arrows inside Vah'Medoh later.

 Free **Vah'Medoh** using the "mapless" route.
 - Open the chest in the central room after going up the wall to get an **Ancient Core**.
 - Make sure to grab the 5 Ice Arrows after the 4th terminal.
-> Optional: Grab the extra 5 Bomb Arrows after the last terminal if you missed any shots during the Vah'Medoh fight or for safety.
+> Optional: Grab the extra 5 Bomb Arrows after the last terminal if you missed any shots during the Vah'Medoh fight.

-Defeat Windblight Ganon using the Falcon Bow (very important that you use this bow).
+Defeat Windblight Ganon using the Falcon Bow.
 Grab the **Heart Container** after.

 After you get Revali's Gale, talk to the Elder and grab the **Great Eagle Bow** from the chest.
-> Optional: Rest at the cooking pot until Morning to avoid enemies in the Wasteland area.

 Teleport to the Cryonis shrine.

 ### Wasteland Region

 Perform a stasis launch either with the wooden chest (harder but faster) or the Korok rock nearby (slower).
+> DLC: You can also grab the 5 Bomb Arrows inside the metal chest nearby.

+> DLC: You can also use the metal chest to perform the launch instead.

-Walk through the mountains until you get to the Great Cliffs area.
+Walk through the mountains until you get to the Great Cliffs area and grab the **Gerudo Shield** above the pillar.
-> Optional: Grab the Gerudo Shield on one of the pillars for safety.

 Catch a sand seal and head to Gerudo Town.

-**IMPORTANT:** **Daqo Chisay** shrine `(13/24)` can either be completed here, after getting Gerudo Clothes or after getting the Thunder Helm, depending on the strats you are using inside the shrine or personal preference.

-Activate the Daqo Chisay shrine and talk to the guy nearby to activate the quest.
+Activate (but don't complete) the Daqo Chisay shrine and talk to the guy nearby to activate the quest.

 Catch a sand seal and head to Kara Kara Bazaar.